microsoft/azure-api-management-monetization/README.md

 ## Architecture

-The following diagram illustrates the high level architecture this demo has adopted to integrate API Management with a payment provider:
+The following diagram illustrates the high level architecture this demo has adopted to integrate API Management with a payment provider, showing the components of the solution across APIM, the Billing App (both hosted on Azure) and the payment provider.
+It also highlights the major integration flows between components, including the interactions between the API Consumer (both developer and application) and the solution:

 ![](documentation/architecture-overview.png)